tobiaskortus/covid19-search/processing/README.md

 ### Model Creation

-In order to minimize the runtime of the document and inverted index construction the data is processed in parrallel.
-Therefore the CORD-19 JSON files (file paths) are divided into chunks with a default size of 128 using the `create_chunks` function and are processed in a parrallel manner using pythons `multiprocessing` library on the `process_chunk` function.
-For each parallel `process_chunk` task a new database connection to both the MongoDB is established.
-After that each filepath, document id tuple given by a data chunk is further processed in order to update the document ind inverted index.
-Therefore the document is loaded using the `DataLoader` implementation.
+In order to minimize the runtime of the document and inverted index construction the given data is processed in parrallel.
+Therefore the CORD-19 JSON files (file paths) are divided into chunks with a default size of 128 using the `create_chunks` function and are each processed in a parrallel manner using pythons `multiprocessing` library using the `process_chunk` function.

+For each parallel `process_chunk` task a new database connection to the MongoDB is established.
+After that each filepath and document id tuple given by a data chunk is further processed in order to update the document index and inverted index.

-Using this abstract document representation the document title is loaded.
-In order to filter out invalid and unneccesary documents the title is further analysed both on empty and non-english (`is_english` in `literature.y`) titles.
+In order to filter out invalid and unneccesary documents the title is analysed both for empty and non-english (`is_english` in `literature.y`) titles.
 In order to determine the language of the title the [pycld2](https://github.com/aboSamoor/pycld2)  python implementation of the Compact Langauge Detect 2 model is used.
-If one of these criteria is met the current document is discarded.

 After that the document index is updated based on the document title, the involved authors and institutions and the abstract.
-For those the preprocessing steps are applied as described in the previous sections.
+For those information the corresponding preprocessing steps are applied as described in the previous sections.
 As a final step the inverted index is updated using the `update_inverted_index` function using the processed word stems for each document section (title, abstract, body).

 ```python